denis1005/Crypto-dictionary-Angular/README.md

 This is my react project for softuni defense for the Angular  course: https://softuni.bg/trainings/3856/angular-november-2022

-To start the project:
+To start the project locally:

-Open the folder server in integrated terminal and type node server.js
+Open the server folder  in integrated terminal and type node server.js

-Open the folder project in integrated terminal and type
+Open the project folder in integrated terminal and type

 npm i - command installs a